-A → to establish your role in the social ecosystem, to get a good reputation, social accountability and reliability;

-B → the public bodies guide and define the local policies

-thanks to a contribution from the civil society, the Third Sector and other public and private entities.
-To be outsider means to don't have the opportunity to affect the local development strategies, to don't have the possibility to enrich the debate bringing your point of view; your space can be part of a wider vision and it can contribute to long-term goals in your local community;

-C → to be known and to collaborate with a public body can bring to interesting developments as well as incomes thanks to the participation in new partnerships; the coworking can answer creatively and quickly to local needs.
+$A \rightarrow$ to establish your role in the social ecosystem, to get a good reputation, social accountability and reliability; $B \rightarrow$ the public bodies guide and define the local policies thanks to a contribution from the civil society, the Third Sector and other public and private entities.
+To be an outsider means to not have the opportunity to affect the local development strategies, to not have the possibility to enrich the debate bringing your point of view; your space can be part of a wider vision and it can contribute to long-term goals in your local community; $C \rightarrow$ to be known and to collaborate with a public body can bring to interesting developments as well as incomes thanks to the participation in new partnerships; the coworking can answer local needs quickly and creatively.